mscerts/hub/src/content/docs/vouchers/Cloud Skills Challenges.md

 Basically, you just go through MS Learn modules for a specific certification and after completing it, you get a **50% off** voucher.
 It isn't 100% but everything can help, especially since it includes a lot of exams.
 Offer just got extended to December 31st 2023.

 - You get **1 voucher every 6 months**.
-- You get it within 3 days of finishing the challenge.
+- You usually get it within 3 days of finishing the challenge.

 The voucher is eligible for these exams:

-- AI-102: Designing and Implementing a Microsoft Azure AI Solution
+- AZ-204: Developing Solutions for Microsoft Azure
 - AZ-700: Designing and Implementing Microsoft Azure Networking Solutions
+- AZ-800: Administering Windows Server Hybrid Core Infrastructure
+- AZ-801: Configuring Windows Server Hybrid Advanced Services
+- AZ-400: Designing and Implementing Microsoft DevOps Solutions
+- AZ-305: Designing Microsoft Azure Infrastructure Solutions
+- AZ-140: Configuring and Operating Microsoft Azure Virtual Desktop
-- SC-400: Microsoft Information Protection Administrator
+- DP-900: Microsoft Azure Data Fundamentals
 - DP-100: Designing and Implementing a Data Science Solution on Azure
-- AZ-305: Designing Microsoft Azure Infrastructure Solutions
-- AZ-204: Developing Solutions for Microsoft Azure
 - DP-203: Data Engineering on Microsoft Azure
+- DP-300: Administering Microsoft Azure SQL Solutions
 - DP-420: Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB
-- DP-900: Microsoft Azure Data Fundamentals
-- DP-300: Administering Microsoft Azure SQL Solutions
 - AI-900: Microsoft Azure AI Fundamentals
+- AI-102: Designing and Implementing a Microsoft Azure AI Solution
+- SC-200: Microsoft Security Operations Analyst
+- SC-400: Microsoft Information Protection Administrator
+- MS-102: Microsoft 365 Administrator
 - PL-100: Microsoft Power Platform App Maker
-- AZ-400: Designing and Implementing Microsoft DevOps Solutions
-- AZ-140: Configuring and Operating Microsoft Azure Virtual Desktop
-- AZ-800: Administering Windows Server Hybrid Core Infrastructure
-- AZ-801: Configuring Windows Server Hybrid Advanced Services

 **The voucher provided technically isn't restricted to the eligible exams above but can be used for virtually any exam.
 This isn't encouraging anyone to not follow the official rules but I felt like this was worth mentioning.**